M.A. Concentration in Literature

 - 1 course in American literature

-- 1 course in rhetoric, linguistics, composition, criticism or theory
+- 1 course in rhetoric, linguistics, composition, film studies, criticism or theory

 Literature Electives (9 credits)